wp-cli/handbook/commands/core/update/index.md

 : Update to this version, instead of to the latest version.

 [\--force]
-: Will update even when current WP version < passed version.
-Use with caution.
+: Update even when installed WP version is greater than the requested version.

 [\--locale=&lt;locale&gt;]
 : Select which language you want to download.